What Is MSM

-Biologically active sulfur is one of the most critical nutrients for our bodies to remain youthful and energetic.
+Biologically active sulphur is one of the most critical nutrients for our bodies to remain youthful and energetic.

-Methylsulfonylmethane (MSM) is the oxidized form of dimethyl sulfoxide (DMSO), an organic sulfur compound.
+Methylsulfonylmethane (MSM) is the oxidized form of dimethyl sulfoxide (DMSO), an organic sulphur compound.
 It is also known as dimethyl sulfone (methyl sulfone) or DMSO2.

-MSM is an excellent source of natural sulfur, which is an important component of proteins, hormones, enzymes collagen, and keratin [>, >].
-Sulfur is needed for many critical bodily functions every single day, and MSM is a well-known sulfur donor.
+MSM is an excellent source of natural sulphur, which is an important component of proteins, hormones, enzymes collagen, and keratin (3,4).
+Sulphur is needed for many critical bodily functions every single day, and MSM is a well-known sulphur donor.

 MSM has been used orally and externally for various health problems including neuropathies, osteoarthritis and rheumatoid arthritis, hair and skin problems (to reduce inflammation and speed the healing of scars, cuts, and wounds), chronic pain, osteoporosis and various inflammatory conditions.

 MSM is an integral part of the process known as the sulfur cycle.
 Sulfur is first taken up from the soil by plants.
 Plants release it into the atmosphere as the dimethyl sulfide.
 The dimethyl sulfide is oxidized in the atmosphere to dimethyl sulfoxide (DMSO), which then returns to the soil via rain.
 In this way, the sulfur cycle repeats itself over and over again.

 It is believed that some of the healthiest cultures in the world have the highest levels of sulphur in their diet.
 Unfortunately, there are reasons to believe that people living in many developed countries including the UK and US are very low in this nutrient due to unhealthy nutritional habits and refined diet.